KevinWMatthews/c-hello_world/docs/docker-compose.md

 title: docker-compose
 ---

-## Compiling with docker-compose

-This project can be built and run using docker-compose.
+Use docker-compose to compile, build, and run.

 ## Background